hel-astro-lab/runko/README.md

 PlasmaBox is a collection of simulation modules written in modern C++14/Python3 to model astrophysical plasmas.
 The framework is build on top of massively parallel heterogeneous template library [corgi](https://github.com/natj/corgi) and relies on presenting the code as physical modules that can be either run individually or combined in a heterogeneous fashion.

 Usage of modern C++ allows us to write modular and high-performance low-level code.
 By binding these fast low-level classes to Python objects it is also easy to use and extend them.
-This ensures fast code, rapid prototyping, and easy extendability.
+This ensures fast code, rapid prototyping, and ease of use.

-Finally, thanks to building everything on top of the Corgi library, all of the simulations are automatically parallelized with dynamic load-balancing capability: Small simulation setups can be tested on local laptops and then automatically extended for massively parallel supercomputer platforms (currently tested up to ~10k cores).
+Finally, thanks to building everything on top of the [corgi](https://github.com/natj/corgi) library, all of the simulations are automatically parallelized with dynamic load-balancing capability: small simulation setups can be tested on local laptops and then automatically extended for massively parallel supercomputer platforms (currently tested up to ~10k cores).

 Current physical simulation modules include: